Inevitabby/notes/mat1150/markdown/everything.md

+---
-# Calculus II in One Page
+title: "Calculus II in One Page"
+---

 # Integration by Parts